Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 This article will look at some examples of BEC attacks that have cost organizations money, time, and reputation — to help you avoid making the same mistakes.

 Not sure what BEC is?
 We tell you everything you need to know about it – including how it works – in this article: What is Business Email Compromise and How Does it Work?
+You can also learn how Tessian prevents BEC for organizations across industires here.

 Our first example demonstrates how fraudsters can play on a target’s trust and exploit interpersonal relationships.